 “Columbus is not the type of person we should venerate in this state because of the atrocities that he directly committed or committed under his watch,” Benavidez said.
 “And so we have been working a long time to repeal Columbus Day.”

-Several states across the US have stopped celebrating Columbus Day and some have replaced it with Indiginous Peoples’ Day, honoring the resilience of native peoples in the face of centuries of oppression.
-The cities of Denver and Boulder also recognize Indiginous People’s Day.
+Several states across the US have stopped celebrating Columbus Day and some have replaced it with Indigenous Peoples’ Day, honoring the resilience of native peoples in the face of centuries of oppression.
+The cities of Denver and Boulder also recognize Indigenous People’s Day.
 However, according to Benavidez, the support wasn’t there to make such a shift statewide.